LaunchCodeEducation/liftoff/src/modules/git/git-workflow.rst

    Assign code reviewer for Add login page pull request.

-   1. Go to the pull request on github
+   1. Go to the pull request on Github
    2. Click the gear in the Assignees section

-      * There is also a Reviewer section as well, the main difference is that the Assignee has been officially assigned to review this PR.
+      * There is also a Reviewer section.
+The main difference is that the Assignee has been officially assigned to review this PR.

-   3. Find and click on team member that you want to assign to review the PR.
+   3. Find and click on a team member that you want to assign to review the PR.

       * You can assign multiple people, but you only need one.
-      * The assignee will be notified by github, but it's also a good idea to remind them directly that they need to review the PR.
+      * The assignee will be notified by Github, but it's also a good idea to remind them directly that they need to review the PR.

    .. figure:: figures/assign-pr.png
       :alt: Pull request with assignee selected.